azutoolkit/cql/docs/coreconcepts/crud-operations/updating-records.md

 ### Conclusion

-The `Cql::Update` class provides a simple yet powerful interface for building and executing `UPDATE` queries in a Crystal application.
+The `CQL::Update` class provides a simple yet powerful interface for building and executing `UPDATE` queries in a Crystal application.
 With chainable methods for setting values, applying conditions, and controlling the output, you can easily handle any update operation.

-Whether you are updating single records or large batches, the flexibility of `Cql::Update` ensures that your queries remain clean, maintainable, and efficient.
+Whether you are updating single records or large batches, the flexibility of `CQL::Update` ensures that your queries remain clean, maintainable, and efficient.